rohityadav-sas/Pulchowk-Wifi-Login-Automation-Lite/README.md

 - Automatically fills in username and password fields on login portal.
 - Provides a mechanism to handle login failures and retries with different credentials.
+- Automatically closes the tab after the login.

 ## Installation